Tannat is the fascinating grape of Uruguay, and is rapidly growing in the US market!

 Bordered by Brazil and Argentina, the country of Uruguay is home to many small wineries that were first planted by Basque and Italian immigrants in the late 1800s.
 Our Marichal winery is headed by winemakers Juan Andrés and Alejandro Marichal, and was originally established in 1938.
 It is now into its third and fourth generation of family winemaking.

 The success of Tannat cultivation helped elevate Uruguay's small, family-run wineries as important pioneers in production of Tannat and this is the reason the variety is considered the national grape.
 At Marichal, it has been grown and cultivated since the winery was founded.
 Here the warm weather, cool Atlantic breezes and deep clay soils transform the Tannat grape into a dry, full-bodied wine with notes of spice and red fruit.
 It is a wine that pairs well with beef and other meaty dishes enjoyed in the country.

 - Marichal Premium Varietal Tannat: Well-balanced, medium bodied with a long finish.

 - Marichal Reserve Collection Tannat: The perfect example of an elegant new world Tannat.

 - Marichal Reserve Collection Pinot Noir/Tannat: A unique blend with elegant balance.

 - Marichal Grand Reserve "A" Tannat: Ultra premium, intense and full-bodied.

-Just released: Outstanding scores for our newest vintages with current wines receiving “Exceptional” and 90+ scores.
+Just released- Outstanding scores of our newest vintages and press accolades.
 Be sure to visit our 'Press Reviews' page for a full listing:

 Follow this link to our best scores on our newest wines for Fall 2014!